DangerDaithi/hierarchio/README.md

 ```
 gradle runServer
 ```

+NOTE! server is currently harded to run on port 7000.
+Change this in source if you need too (task to pass port from gradle task to server as runtime arg).

 ### Testing Program

 As stated above, you can run the untit test using gradle test task.
 Or you can run the unit tests using any Junit5 compatible test runner.